Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Pellet injections at different times during pedestal build-up

 In this entire section, we focus only on simulations with a pellet size corresponding to $0.8 \times 10^{20}$D atoms injected at 560 m/s while considering different injection times.
 Figure~\ref{fig:pedestalbuild} shows the time evolution of pressure, temperature and density at the pedestal top during the inter-ELM period in the JOREK ELM cycle simulation used as basis for the present study.
 The post-ELM profiles build up until they reach the MHD stability limit and a natural ELM crash eventually occurs at about 16 ms causing a significant loss of particles and thermal energy~\cite{Cathey2020}.

 Figure~\ref{fig:pedestal_profiles_time_full} shows the profiles of toroidally averaged pedestal pressure and the current density for the time slices 0.5 ms, 2 ms, 4 ms, 6 ms, 8 ms, 10 ms, 12 ms, 14 ms and 15 ms. Table~\ref{table:pedestal_evolve} shows the pellet injection timings and corresponding pedestal parameters.
-Here, the pedestal top is considered at $\Psi_N \sim 0.932$ and the peak of the current density profiles at the outer midplane are given at $\Psi_N \sim 0.973$, where it peaks.
+Here, the pedestal top is considered at $\Psi_N \sim 0.932$ and the peak of the current density profiles at the outer midplane are given at $\Psi_N \sim 0.973$.

 Pellet injections are simulated at different times during build-up which correspond to evolving MHD stability conditions (0.5 ms, 2 ms, 4 ms, 6 ms, 8 ms, 10 ms, 12 ms, 14 ms and 15 ms).
+Table~\ref{table:08D_summary} summarizes the information of the maximum ablation rate and the full ablation rate for the dependence of pellet injection timings.

 Figure~\ref{fig:ablataionrate_08D}(a) and (b) show the ablation rates versus time ($t - t_\mathrm{injection}$) and versus normalized poloidal magnetic flux, respectively for the different injection times.
 The ablation process for this pellet size completes within 0.5-0.6 ms depending on the chosen injection time.
-The pellet is injected with the velocity 560 m/s, and it reaches the separatrix in 0.033 ms which is very fast compared to the time-scale of MHD activities and pellet ablation physics which we are looking at.
-When the pellet crosses the separatrix, it starts ablating according to the local plasma parameters such as density and temperature.
+The pellet reaches the separatrix in 0.033 ms which is very fast compared to the time-scale of MHD activities and pellet ablation physics which we are looking at.
+When the pellet crosses the separatrix, it starts ablating according to the local density and temperature.
 The pellet injection timing gives different pellet ablation rate, in terms of the maximum ablation rate and the pellet penetration depth due to the different plasma parameters at those times.
 Specifically, pellet ablation for early injections in the cycle (0.5 ms, 2 ms, 4 ms, 6 ms and 8 ms) takes longer than for late-injection cases since the temperature is lower.
-As a consequence, early injection cases show deep pellet penetration into the plasma, reaching $\Psi_N < 0.65$.
-In case of later injection, the ablation rate starts to drop around $\Psi_N = 0.95$ due to the collapse (relaxation) of the pedestal structure (the ELM crash).
+As a consequence, early injection cases show deeper pellet penetration into the plasma, reaching ${\Psi_N < 0.65}$.
+In case of later injection, the ablation rate starts to drop around ${\Psi_N\approx0.95}$ due to the collapse (relaxation) of the pedestal structure (the ELM crash).
 Still, the penetration depth in case of late injection remains shallower due to the higher ablation rate in the hotter plasma.

-Table~\ref{table:08D_summary} summarizes the information of the maximum ablation rate and the full ablation rate for the dependence of pellet injection timings.